 If the driver is someone I really like, I might even shoot them a brief email saying I enjoyed meeting them.
 With language tools like Google Translate, Linguee and SpanDict. you should be able to put together a decent email with practically no Spanish.
 Voila!
 You have a Rolodex of Mexican contacts.

 The reason this is a more effective tool in Mexico than it would be collecting names in the U.S. is that unlike Uber drivers in the U.S. who often are more likely to be new to town, your Uber driver in Mexico is most likely a native to the city.
 Most Mexicans have extensive social and family networks of people to drawn upon and whom they're looking out for.

 To illustrate this, I was recently roundly admonished by a Mexican girlfriend (who works as both a notary assistant and as a family therapist) for hiring an Uber driver off-the-books to take me for a round of morning errands (350 pesos) instead of calling and hiring her son, which never occurred to me.
 (The Uber driver's other jobs were as a photographer and baker of organic oatmeal cookies, BTW.)

-If you don't have Mexican friends, 20 Uber drivers would be a great start to alternative network of people to reach out to (via email if you don't speak Spanish) if you ever needed referrals to painters, handymen, locksmiths, seamstresses, I.T. professionals and any other job that you either didn't want to do, or couldn't.
+If you don't have Mexican friends, 20 Uber drivers would be a great start to alternative network of people to reach out to (via email if you don't speak Spanish and need to use Google Translate) if you ever needed referrals to painters, handymen, locksmiths, seamstresses, I.T. professionals and any other job that you either didn't want to do, or couldn't.